WE ARE HIRING!

 Please call the Sheriff's Office Dispatch Center before performing any burns to avoid unnecessarily sending a Fire Department to your "Controlled Burn".
 Please provide an estimated time of completion as well as a good contact for someone who will remain on location during the burn in the event we need to verify a 911 call reporting your burn.

-An automated burn ban hotline has been set up to quickly inform callers if a burn ban is in effect per the guidelines of the Bottineau County Burn Policy.
+An automated burn ban hotline has been set up to quickly inform the public if a burn ban is in effect per the guidelines of the Bottineau County Burn Policy.

 Burn Ban Hotline - (701) 228-5881